enide-electronics/inverter-to-mqtt-esp8266/BUILD.md

 :warning: If you plan on running the ESP8266 board connected to your computer to debug changes you made to the code, **make sure to not power the board from the inverter serial pin 9** otherwise you'll risk frying the ESP module, your computer or the inverter. **Remove the jumper to power the board from the USB cable only.**

-Remember the Growatt SPH and SPA are non-isolated inverters.
+Remember the Growatt and Soyosource inverters are non-isolated inverters.